nonplayer/hammercrawl/hc_complete_rules.md

   - **Bad:** None
 * **Gear Restrictions:** Can use all small weapons one-handed, or medium two-handed.
 Cannot use two-handed human-sized weapons.
 Can use shields.

 **Backup Fighter:** Halflings can function as fighters of a sort, when needed.
-Berserkers gain a bonus attack die at levels 4, 8, and 12.
+Halflings gain a bonus attack die at levels 4, 8, and 12.
 When attacking, a Halfling declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 **Backup Thief:** Halflings can also function as thieves of a sort, in a pinch.
 They have the following Thief Skills: Lockpicking, Perception, Stealth (with Advantage), Thief-Climbing, and Trap-Finding (with Disadvantage).
 They add 1/2 their level (round down) to rolls against these skills.